-The transitional constitution provides for freedom of speech and press.
-The government and its agents frequently violated these rights, however, and the downward trend in respect for these freedoms since 2011 continued.
+The transitional constitution provides for freedom of expression, including for the press.
+The government and its agents frequently violated this right, however, and the downward trend in respect for these freedoms since 2011 continued.

 Government officials or individuals close to the government regularly interfered in the publication of articles and broadcasting of programs, and high-level government officials stated press freedom should not extend to criticism of the government or soliciting views of opposition leaders.

-The government did not restrict or disrupt access to the internet or censor online content, and there were no credible reports that the government monitored private online communications without appropriate legal authority.
+The government did not restrict or disrupt access to the internet, and there were no credible reports that the government monitored private online communications without appropriate legal authority.
 The government, however, targeted and intimidated individuals who were critical of the government in open online forums.
-Additionally, in an October 12 press statement, Information Minister Michael Makuei Lueth threatened to “disconnect” social and other online media, after (false) rumors of the president’s death circulated and contributed to widespread fear of violence or a coup in Juba.
+The government also blocked access and restricted content of sites deemed unfavorable.
+On July 17, the government closed two popular websites: Tamazuj and Sudan Tribune.
+Information Minister Michael Makuei accused the sites of disseminating hostile messages.
 The internet was unavailable in most parts of the country due to lack of electricity and communications infrastructure.
-According to the International Telecommunication Union, 18 percent of the population used the internet in 2015.

 ACADEMIC FREEDOM AND CULTURAL EVENTS